fawazsammani/look-and-modify/README.md

 `

 ### References
-This code is adopted from my [Adaptive Attention](https://github.com/fawazsammani/knowing-when-to-look-adaptive-attention) repository and from [sgrvinod](https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Image-Captioning) implementation on "Show, Attend and Tell.
+This code is adopted from my [Adaptive Attention](https://github.com/fawazsammani/knowing-when-to-look-adaptive-attention) repository and from [sgrvinod](https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Image-Captioning) implementation on "Show, Attend and Tell".